-Output 5.3 Enhancd capacity and skills on management of income generation interventions in the community
+Output 5.3 Enhance capacity and skills on management of income generation interventions in the community

 Location Nzega, Igunga, Manyoni, and Bahi Issues Reduced productivity of livestock and poultry due to prevalence of pests and diseases, limited availability of water, pasture and feeds.
-Low institutional and community capacity on skills and knowledge for improved management of livestock under harsh semiarid and climate change conditions.
-Brief Activities Establish poultry and livestock demonstration units, and Capacity building so as to equip responsible institutions and communities with the technologies and methods for Establishment, stocking and

-Budget USD) 101,400 Enhanced institutional capacity, and farmers equipped with improved capacity in livestock husbandry for increased adaptation and resilience to climate change At least 30% increased household nutrition and income from adoption the developed model for improved crops -poultry, fish and livestock complementarity for climate change adaptation and resilience.
-Adaptation Benefit management of fish farms in villages Capacity building of local communities through training At least 40% Increased resilience of livestock as a result of increased access to fodder, water and improved diseases and pests' control to village community livestock herds.
+Low institutional and community capacity on skills and knowledge for improved management of livestock under harsh semi- arid and climate change conditions.
+Brief Activities Establish poultry and livestock demonstration units, and Capacity building so as to equip responsible institutions and communities with the technologies and methods for Establishment, stocking and management of fish farms in villages Capacity building of local communities through training Adaptation Benefit At least 40% Increased resilience of livestock as a result of increased access to fodder, water and improved diseases and pests' control to village community livestock herds.At least 30% increased household nutrition and Enhanced institutional capacity, and farmers equipped with improved capacity in livestock husbandry for increased adaptation and resilience to climate change Budget USD) 101,400

-- 5.3.1 Training of farmers in the target communities on fish farming practices - 5.3.2 Development of manuals and fliers on aquaculture and value addition and marketing - 5.3.3 Training of farmers on value chain of different adapted commercially high value vegetable crops - 5.3.4 Training on apiary and postharvest handling of vegetable crops - 5.3.5 Training on modern livestock management for climate change adapatation
+5.3.1 Training of farmers in the target communities on fish farming practices

+5.3.2 Development of manuals and fliers on aquaculture and value addition and marketing

+5.3.3 Training of farmers on value chain of different adapted commercially high value vegetable crops

+5.3.4 Training on apiary and postharvest handling of vegetable crops

+5.3.5 Training on modern livestock management for climate change adapatation